The Brilliant Healer's New Life in the Shadows: Manga

 A manga adaptation illustrated by Ten Jūnoichi began serialization on the Piccoma website and app on January 22, 2022.
-SB Creative has collected the manga's chapters into five tankōbon volumes under their GA Comic imprint as of June 2025.
+SB Creative has collected the manga's chapters into six tankōbon volumes under their GA Comic imprint as of April 2026.
 The manga adaptation is also licensed in English by J-Novel Club.
 In January 2025, J-Novel Club announced that a print version of the manga would begin publication in July 2025.